syncfusion/ej2-react-docs/src/grid/grid/getting-started.md

 ## Module Injection

-Grid component features are segregated into individual feature-wise modules.
+React Grid component features are segregated into individual feature-wise modules.
 In order to use a particular feature, you need to inject its feature service in the **App**.
 In the current application, we are going to use paging, sorting, filtering and grouping feature of Grid.
 Please find relevant feature service name and description as follows.